Ellen has been an online writer for over 12 years. Her articles focus on everything from gardening to engineering.

 Search Engine Optimization Does Not Have to Suck

-In keyword SEO, the novice's flailings manifest in keyword repetition, in mistaking keywords (phrases people use to search the web) for tags (custom labels used to organize a single site's content), and in dropping links containing their keywords on guestbooks, social media sites and forums until they are banned or ostracized.
+In keyword SEO, the novice's flailings manifest in keyword repetition, mistaking keywords (phrases people use to search the web) for tags (custom labels used to organize a single site's content), and dropping links containing their keywords on guestbooks, social media sites, and forums until they are banned or ostracized.

 A Web of Words, Not Links